About the Game Changer Challenge

 The size and scope of where you take this real-world wicked problem is defined by your team's imagination!

-Teams will be selected to participate in a one-day intensive workshop where they will learn and apply the design thinking process to build on the video application entry ideas.
+Teams have been selected to attend an intensive workshop where they will learn and apply the design thinking process to build on their video application ideas.

-Guided by our expert facilitators and industry thinkers, the day will consist of working through the challenge playbook to create a tangible solution for the real-world wicked problem and then pitching those ideas to an expert panel.
+Guided by our expert facilitators, the day will consist of teams working through the challenge program to create a tangible solution for this year's real-world problem.

-A panel of education and industry experts will judge the semi final winning teams to decide which teams will be the grand final winners earning the coveted title of Game Changer Challenge Champions for 2020.
+A panel of education and industry experts will judge the semifinal winners to decide who will be crowned Game Changer Challenge Champions for 2020.

 What is design thinking?